 Around the holidays you can find puffy vests suitable for embroidery, just about anywhere.
-For kids, I’ve found great puffy vests at Oshkosh, the Gap Outlet and Old Navy.
+For kids, I’ve found great puffy vests at Oshkosh, the Gap Factory and Old Navy.
 For women, I have found adorable vests at Sam’s Club and on Amazon.

 But now, I’ve gotten to the point where if I can Amazon Prime a something, it’s worth it to keep me out of the stores.
 So, here are some great puffy vest options you can snap up on Amazon.
 Check out the rainbow puffy vest for kids.
 AMAZING.

 Fortunately, embroidering on a puffy vest or coat is pretty easy if you take your time and follow the prescribed steps.
 However, if you are new to embroidery and/or have never embroidered on a puffy vest or coat, you may want to pick up a similar used item at Goodwill for practice before embroidering your actual vest.
 But, I think you will find that embroidering on a puffy vest is pretty easy.